CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 > Notice!
 The entire grid can be filtered and sorted

-11. From the filter menu, select the **Resource Group** filter and then **select all**. again from the filter menu, select **Recommendations**, uncheck **select all** option and then select the **Auditing on SQL Server should be enabled**.
+11. From the filter menu, select the **Resource Group** filter and then **select all**.
+Again from the filter menu, select **Recommendations**, uncheck **select all** option and then select the **Auditing on SQL Server should be enabled**.
 You can also use the search area within the filter to better find across the list.
 When you are done exploring remember to clear your filter.

+    **Note**: If you don't see **Auditing on SQL Server should be enabled** in search that means it is not loaded yet to recommendations, Note down this step number and verify this after some time.

 12. Tags is a very common asset management feature within Azure.
 With the help of this feature, resources can be tagged using a Tag name and value.
 These assigned tags can organize your assets and categorize them with the help of filters.
 Let us now assign the following Tags: